 Europe’s best newspaper 240 years

-The newspaper soon appeared twice a week in an edition of 1,000 copies.
+The newspaper appeared twice a week in an edition of 1,000 copies.
 It reported on the usual subjects (monarchs, war and peace) but also on revolts, forbidden books, slavery and the lives of other peoples.

 The Catholic Church was also a popular subject of criticism, criticism of the Protestant Church was not tolerated, however.
 Several editors were dismissed at the insistence of the city council.